gabrielmcg/Docker-docs/ops/README.md

 <p class="p">Two separate configurations are available out of the box, with one restricted to a Linux-only deployment while the other
 supports a hybrid deployment including Windows workers as well as Linux ones.
-The Docker and non-Docker modules are distributed over the physical nodes via VMware virtual machines (VMs), depending on the size of your environment, as follows:</p>
+All the software is distributed over the physical nodes via VMware virtual machines (VMs), depending on the size of your environment, as follows:</p>

 <ul class="ul">